pepperTux/peppertux-game/README.md

 * Mystical - Salcon
 * Larry Ewing - Creator of Tux
 * Discover HaxeFlixel (Book) + Scribd - This is the tutorial I followed to make HaxeTux, the base of PepperTux
-* Friday Night Funkin' Psych Engine - Original workflow (I edited it to make it build PepperTux)
+* Friday Night Funkin' Psych Engine - Original workflow (I edited it to make it build PepperTux but it doesn't seem to work.
+Any help with making it work is appreciated)